 Available in All Popular Languages

 The Compute Engine allows you to pair-up with technologies you are more familiar with.
-There are endless options for you to make the development process comfortable.
+There are endless options for you to make the cloud app development process comfortable.

 Making it Easier for Coders